Questions left unanswered?We’re here to help. Jump into Discord and we’ll get you sorted.

 What happens if the price trades back to the floor?

-The AVM will continue buying the AVA at the floor price— its bid is large enough to fulfill the sale of every token in supply.
+The AVM will continue buying the navToken at the floor price— its bid is large enough to fulfill the sale of every token in supply.
 The very next buy after reaching the floor has a positive price impact, so downside is capped while upside resumes immediately with demand— an asymmetric setup that discourages panic selling.
 Also, selling into the floor is actually healthy for the protocol.
-As the sold AVAs are burned, less capital is required to raise the floor, so the trigger price decreases while the floor price remains impenetrable.
+As the sold navTokens are burned, less capital is required to raise the floor, so the trigger price decreases while the floor price remains impenetrable.

 Why is there a cooldown on floor raises?